markoleptic/BeatShot/README.md

   </tr>
 </table>

-**Warning if cloning:** There will be several module depedencies missing including:
+**Warning if cloning:** There will be several plugin module depedencies missing including:
 - The audio analyzer, which is a [paid plugin](https://www.unrealengine.com/marketplace/en-US/product/audio-analyzer).
 - DLSS, which is installed in the engine I'm using but available for [free](https://www.unrealengine.com/marketplace/en-US/product/nvidia-dlss).
-- Common Loading Screen, which I found in the [Lyra Sample Game](https://docs.unrealengine.com/5.3/en-US/lyra-sample-game-in-unreal-engine/) and modified slightly.
-I plan to upload this in a separate repository at some point.
+- ~~Common Loading Screen, which I found in the [Lyra Sample Game](https://docs.unrealengine.com/5.3/en-US/lyra-sample-game-in-unreal-engine/) and modified slightly.
+I plan to upload this in a separate repository at some point.~~ I now use MoviePlayer.
+The Common Loading Screen started briefly showing an annoying black screen in the middle of the loading screen.
+- [NumCpp](https://github.com/dpilger26/NumCpp) for easy matrix operations.

 ## Project Structure
-The source directory is split into three project-specific modules mainly to create a cleaner looking project structure.
-Two third party modules, which are basically just libraries, are also included.
+The source directory is split into four project-specific modules:

-**BeatShot:** Contains the bulk of the code for running the game that could not be separated into other modules.
+- **BeatShot:** The "Primary Game Module".
+Contains the bulk of the code for running the game.

-**BeatShotGlobal:** Independent module mostly used for data structures, loading and saving, and HTTP requests.
+- **BeatShotGlobal:** Independent module mostly used for data structures, loading and saving, and HTTP requests.

-**UserInterface:** Contains all UMG/Slate user interface classes used in the game.
+- **UserInterface:** Contains all UMG/Slate user interface classes used in the game.

-**LocalBoost:** The Boost library included in the engine was too old to support NumCpp, so I added a more recent version.

-**NumCpp:** Basically [Numpy for C++](https://github.com/dpilger26/NumCpp), mainly needed because I didn't want to manually perform certain matrix operations with Unreal data structures.
+- **BeatShotTesting:** Contains unit tests and functional tests.
+Only game mode testing is implemented so far, and is lacking in features.

 ## Getting .mp3/.ogg files: